BlueSteelAUS/Towns-plus-plus/README.md

 3. Launch Towns as normal!
 4. As always feel free to leave comments, bug reports, suggestions.

+[quote]
 Stable Download -> https://github.com/BlueSteelAUS/Towns-plus-plus/archive/13a1.zip
 Unstable Download -> https://github.com/BlueSteelAUS/Towns-plus-plus/archive/master.zip
 NOTE: the unstable Download is always in a state of flux you take your changes with the absolute latest under development version of the Townms++

-My Live streaming is at http://www.twitch.tv/bluesteelaus My YouTube play list for Towns : http://http://www.youtube.com/playlist?list=PL388A502D490AE834
+My Live streaming is at http://www.twitch.tv/bluesteelaus My YouTube play list for Towns : http://www.youtube.com/playlist?list=PL388A502D490AE834

 Neen's Towns lets play , using this mod: http://www.youtube.com/watch?v=ZjWw0eiQpZc

-More videos and live streams will be done as time permits
+More videos and live streams will be done as time permits [/quote]

 Welcome to the longest running and I believe still one of the best and largest mod for Towns.